friedhardware/TorrentDirectories/README.md

 - Skipping already processed directories
 - Resuming interrupted batch operations
 - Tracking which directories have been processed
+- Automatic backup of the manifest before cleaning

 The manifest is stored as a CSV file in the output directory with the following format:
 ```csv